 - Turn on iCloud Backup in Settings ->[name]->iCloud->iCloud Backup and make sure they will enough storage in their iCloud for all their school work.

 - This may mean purchasing additional storage - cost is $1.49 per month for 50GB of storage.
 Or, if you have at least the 200GB iCloud plan, you can share the storage allowance with your child and partner.

 Who can be their friend in Game Centre?

 - If you allow games on their school iPads, decide if you want them playing games with friends via Game Centre.

-- In Screen, decide whether to restrict their ability to play 'multiplayer games' and add friends
+- In Screen Time, decide whether to restrict their ability to play 'multiplayer games' and add friends

 Set up Screen Time and Content and Privacy Restrictions

-- Go to Screen Time area in Settings and set up Parental Controls for the device.
+- Go to Content and Privacy Restrictions area of Screen Time area (in Settings) and set up important restrictions for the device.

 - A couple of essential restrictions for younger kids are to Limit Adult Content for Safari and ensure only age-appropriate media and apps are allowed. ('Limit Adult Content' also ensures they can't clear their web browsing history, so you can do spot checks if needed.)